Job growth is up, and companies are hiring recent college graduates for higher pay this year.

 “The Sun belt continues to be a region of high-growth and opportunity as companies and workers alike have moved toward strong markets,” said Paul D’Arcy, senior vice president at Indeed.
 “We have seen a migration trend where people are moving away from cold places looking to live in warm climate, so it is no surprise that we are seeing companies providing more job opportunities in Sun Belt cities like Miami, Austin, and San Diego.”

-Aside from Los Angeles being the city with the highest increase in wage growth, three cities, San Diego, San Jose and Sacramento made the top 25 best cities for job seekers list.
+California doesn’t just house the city with highest wage growth.
+San Diego, San Jose and Sacramento made the top 25 best cities for job seekers list.

 With the labor market improved, college grads won’t have to desperately jump at the first job offer they get in an area they’d hate to live.